anandupg/Lyvo-Backend/GOOGLE_OAUTH_SETUP.md

-# Google OAuth Setup for MoodBites
+# Google OAuth Setup for Lyvo

-This guide will help you set up Google OAuth authentication for your MoodBites application.
+This guide will help you set up Google OAuth authentication for your Lyvo application.

 ## Prerequisites

 - Google Cloud Console account
 - Node.js and npm installed
-- Your MoodBites application running
+- Your Lyvo application running

 ## Step 1: Create Google Cloud Project